enthought/distributed-array-protocol/protocol.rst

 It shall be possible for one or more local array sections to contain no data, depending on the values of the ``size``, ``start``, and ``stop`` parameters.
 This is supported by the protocol and is not an invalid state.
-These situations may arise when down sampling or slicing a distributed array resulting in one or more local arrays being empty.
+These situations may arise when downsampling or slicing a distributed array resulting in one or more local arrays being empty.
 For block and cyclic distributions, whenever ``start == size``, this indicates that there are no more global indices allocated to this local array for this dimension, thus the